Los Angeles Philharmonic: Principal Guest Conductors

 Rattle and Tilson Thomas were named Principal Guest Conductor concurrently under Carlo Maria Giulini, though Tilson Thomas's tenure ended much earlier.
 Until 2016, they were the only two conductors to officially hold the title as such (though as stated above, Esa-Pekka Salonen was initially offered the position under Previn before having the offer withdrawn).

 Beginning in the summer of 2005, the Philharmonic created the new position of Principal Guest Conductor of the Los Angeles Philharmonic at the Hollywood Bowl.
 Leonard Slatkin was initially given a two-year contract, and in 2007 he was given a one-year extension.
 In March 2008, Bramwell Tovey was named to the post for an initial two-year contract beginning Summer of 2008; he subsequently received a one-year extension.
 After Tovey's term ended, no conductor has since held the position at the Hollywood Bowl.

-In April 2016, the LA Phil announced Susanna Mälkki as the orchestra's next principal guest conductor, the first woman to be named to the post, beginning with the 2017-2018 season, with an initial contract of three years.
+In April 2016, the LA Phil announced Susanna Mälkki as the orchestra's next principal guest conductor, becoming first woman to hold the post.
+Her tenure began with the 2017–2018 season under an initial contract of three years.
+She held the post through the 2021–2022 season.